pillabiitk/pillabiitk/README.md

 - 👋 This is the official github page of Perception & Intelligence Lab IIT Kanpu
-- 🌱 I’m currently learning ...
+- 🌱 We are currently working in the field of Computer Vision, Machine Learning, Robotics, Signal Processing & Communications.
+Do visit [PIL Lab](https://home.iitk.ac.in/~sandhan/research.html) for more detail.
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+-

 <!---
 pillabiitk/pillabiitk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.